 I had surgery on May 25 on my ankle, so trying to get things done.

-We were preparing meals, going to our Haliburton trailer to open it up and have it ready for the summer, stocking up on groceries/toiletries etc.
+We were preparing meals, going to our Haliburton trailer to open it and have it ready for the summer, stocking up on groceries/toiletries, etc.

 My husband and I have separated since January, but he moved back at the end of May.

-So I will have a second income now; however, I will be on reduced pay for a few months until I can weight bear again.
+So I will have a second income now; however, I will be on reduced pay for a few months until I can weigh bear again.

-I expect an even tighter month in June as I’m not sure when I will get my first sick leave payment.
+I expect an even tighter month in June as I’m unsure when I will get my first sick leave payment.